evkx/evkx.github.io/content/models/neta/gt/GT_580_AWD/_index.md

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.
 ### Availability & Pricing

-This model had a world premiere on 13.07.2023, and deliveries started in December 2023. availability.regions.onlychina
+This model had a world premiere on 13.07.2023, and deliveries started in December 2023.
+This model is only available in China.